DrN3MESiS/dc-labs/challenges/third-partial/architecture.md

 # Architecture Document

 This server arquitecture consists in a Single Mother Server that handles jobs to it's workers.
-Petitions are made via a REST API server.
+Petitions are made via REST API endpoints that require previous authentication.

 # Work Balance